ArtBlocks/legacy-alertbot/README.md

     ```shell
     docker compose -f docker-compose.base.yml -f docker-compose.remote.yml up
     ```
-    >Note: Sometimes RedisService fails to start and returns an error code: 32.
-Generally recommend clearing out all images & volumes on your locker Docker Desktom, then re-running the command above.
-This generally only occurs the first time the service is created, not when updating an already-running project.

 7. Don't forget to switch back to your normal docker context. e.g.: